 How a Lawyer Can Help

-In a wrongful death lawsuit, the first step to a successful case is proving that the at-fault party was responsible for the death.
+In a Bellevue wrongful death lawsuit, the first step to a successful case is proving that the at-fault party was responsible for the death.
 Proving responsibility requires proving three things: duty, breach, and causation.

 First, your legal team will need to prove that the person you are suing had a duty to the deceased.
 Second, your lawyer will need to prove that the duty was breached.
 And finally, your lawyer must connect the breach of duty to the death.

 The next step for your legal team is to establish the losses and damages to the family as a result of the wrongful death.
 This often requires gathering extensive testimony from family, friends and coworkers.
 It also typically requires accounting and economic experts to calculate the amount of economic losses.
-The assistance of an experienced wrongful death attorney is crucial to establish all elements of the claimj and maximize the recovery for damages.
+The assistance of an experienced wrongful death attorney is crucial to establish all elements of the claim and maximize the recovery for damages.

 If you have lost someone you love due to wrongful death, fight for your financial future and the compensation you deserve with the help of the Seattle-area wrongful death attorneys at Lehmbecker Law.
 Start your free case review today.